ihsotas0/Interfaced/notes/plot_outline.md

 Once spun up, the Severed Signal reveals the truth about the scale and value of the Adam Task's fee, inciting the Cipherists to their next big heist.
 The biggest heist in history.**

+Clusters in kern-marez-0934 predate war and destruction of hardlines, so Manoj could

 The Cipherists want to extract information using Severed Signal enhanced interrogation on their private server.
 Manoj keeps Adrian occupied in Matrix,